nirv-ai/.github/profile/README.md

 ### WTF does that mean?

-- yea, we want to increase humanity's effectiveness through an app on your phone
+- yea, we want to increase humanity's effectiveness through an app

 ### Roadmap